openpermissions/identity-srv/README.md

 make clean
 ```

-To run all unit tests and generate a HTML code coverage report along with a
+To run all unit tests and generate an HTML code coverage report along with a
 JUnit XML report in tests/unit/reports:

 ```